Ricky Williamson

-Ricky Lee Williamson (born 1962) is a United States Navy vice admiral who currently serves as Deputy Chief of Naval Operations for Fleet Readiness and Logistics since June 27, 2019.
+Ricky Lee Williamson (born 1962) is a retired United States Navy vice admiral who last served as Deputy Chief of Naval Operations for Fleet Readiness and Logistics from June 27, 2019 to December 2023.
 He previously served as the Commander of Navy Region Europe, Africa, Central, Commander of Navy Region Mid-Atlantic, Commander of Navy Region Southeast, and Commander of Navy Region Midwest.
 Williamson graduated from the United States Naval Academy with a B.S. degree in computer science in 1985 and later earned an M.B.A. degree from the Naval Postgraduate School in 1990.